QuentinGra/lite-front/README.md

 ## 🎓 About this project

 This repository is part of my end-of-year project for the Web and Mobile Web Developer diploma.
-The project is a full stack application, including both a front-end (this repository) and a back-end ([api-book repository](https://github.com/QuentinGra/api-book)).
+The project is a full stack application, including both a front-end (this repository) and a back-end ([lite-api repository](https://github.com/QuentinGra/lite-api)).
 The goal was to design a modern, efficient, and maintainable web application using current best practices.

 ## 🚀 Overview